Cable vs. Satellite TV Service 2024

 Randy Harward

 Moving is hectic and exhausting.
 Move.org is here to help save you time by helping you choose between cable and satellite TV service.
-Overall, we think that cable is the superior service.
+Overall, we think that cable is the superior service; however, in rural locations, satellite might be the better fit.

-Cable TV comes into your house via a “cable” that plugs directly into your television.
+Cable TV is probably the television service you're most familiar with.
+It comes into your house via a “cable” that plugs directly into your television.
 It’s more reliable than satellite television but also more expensive unless you bundle with internet and home phone service.

-Satellite TV signals reach your screen through a dish installed on your roof.
+Satellite TV signals reach your home through a dish installed somewhere high—often on your roof.
 Then it travels down a cable and into your TV.
-Satellite television is not as reliable as cable since weather can cloud your reception, but it’s the more affordable service.
+Satellite television is not as reliable as cable since weather can cloud your reception, but it can be more widely available outside of cities.

 Pros and cons